 Stair Lift Cost: The Ultimate Guide for Consumers

-One of the reasons some people often consider moving has to do with limitations on their mobility.
-Suddenly a second floor becomes much more difficult to access as disabilities progress or age could limit your functional capabilities.
-But things like a stairlift can help overcome such limitations.
+One of the reasons some people consider moving is because of mobility limitations.
+Suddenly, a second floor becomes much more difficult to access as disabilities and age limit mobility.
+A stair lift can help overcome these limitations.

-There's a large number of models and manufacturers of stair chair lifts.
+There are multiple stair lifts to choose from.
 Different designs and manufacturers have different quality, options, and prices.

-A lower-end, basic model serves the purpose of getting you up and down your staircase, without any bells and whistles.
-It has the minimum safety features it requires, limited choices in terms of colors and shapes, and the simplest arm controls.
+A lower-end basic model serves the purpose of getting you up and down your staircase.
+These stair lifts have required safety features, limited choices in terms of colors and shapes, and simple arm controls.

-On the higher end of the pricing range, there are premium models.
+On the higher end of the pricing range are premium stair lifts.
 These can be customized to suit your home decor, have a slimmer profile so they blend in, and have a higher weight capacity.

-Premium models have extra safety features and things that make them easier to use.
-That might include footrest folding, power seat swivel, and retracting rails.
-You might also customize the upholstery and add items like wood trim to integrate it into your home design.
+Premium models have extra safety features and are generally easier to use than basic models.
+Premium stair lifts can include features like a folding footrest and seat, power seat swivel, and retracting rails.
+You might also customize the stair lift upholstery to match the design of your home.

 Stair Lift Cost